-Place the sump pump and test
+C. Placing the sump pump and testing

 - If you have followed the above procedure, you should have a sump with good internal diameter.
 If you already had a sump however, before you learn how to install a sump pump, you should see whether the sump is narrow or of decent width.
 If it is narrow, sump pumps with large floats may not be a good option.
 Indeed, to decide on a good sump pump for the type of sump you have, it is important to read sump pump reviews in detail.

 - Once you have purchased the sump pump, attach it to a power outlet and gently raise the float or switch to the level required to turn on the motor and see if it is working properly.
 You could also check its functionality using a large bucket or the drum test for piping mentioned above.